 Electronic networks, including the Internet, are a part of the District's instructional program and serve to promote educational excellence by facilitating resource sharing, innovation, and communication.
 The Superintendent shall develop an implementation plan for this policy and appoint system administrator(s).
-The School District is not responsible for any information that may be lost or damaged, or become unavailable when using the network, or for any information that is retrieved or transmitted via the Internet.
+The School District is not responsible for any information that may be lost or damaged, or become unavailable when using the network, or for any information that is retrieved or transmitted via the

+Internet.
 Furthermore, the District will not be responsible for any unauthorized charges or fees resulting from access to the Internet.

-The District has a comprehensive Acceptable Use Policy that outlines the procedures for addressing the use and integration of technology, appropriate use(s) for online resources and internet safety as outlined under the Child Protection Act (insert reference).
+The District has a comprehensive Acceptable Use Policy that outlines the procedures for addressing the use and integration of technology, appropriate use(s) for online resources and internet safety as outlined under the Child's Privacy Protection and Parental Empowerment Act (325 ILCS 17/).
 This policy is provided to parents at the beginning of each year and is also on our website.
 Parents and students are required to read this document and provide the school with a signed document declaring their understanding of the program, including consequences for engaging in behaviors inconsistent with the school expectations.
+BOE Policy 6:235